Wednesday, 28 March 2012

 Both magazines include a smaller masthead/logo.
 My images are all aligned on the left hand side whereas Vibe magazine’s photos are positioned on both sides.
 I did this because I couldn’t make all of my images the same proportion because some of them ended up stretched length ways and width ways; this could cause me to lose marks.
 Aligning all of my images to one side made it easier for me to place my text in a spacious space of my magazine contents page.
 I have included a white background just like the Vibe magazine contents page; this was done so that my reader can concentrate on the text of my contents page.
 My contents page has columns for my articles which is different to Vibe magazines contents page as it does not include columns for its articles.
 A way in which my contents page challenges the conventions is by only using two columns; one column for pictures and one for my text.
 My headlines are a different colour, a different font and a different size to my sub-lines.
 My main image is larger than the other images on my contents page and my images also have page numbers which Vibe magazine has not included.
 For my colour scheme I have brought in the green, black and white from the front page although I think I may have brought in too much white.
 I have a smaller masthead at the top of the page right next to the page title; Vibe magazine has also done this, except their small logo is at the bottom of the page.

-Instead of putting my quote in between my text columns like many DPS (such as RWD magazine), I placed my quote on my main image.
 I have also positioned my main image on the left side but RWD magazine has positioned their main image on the right hand side.
 My media product has two columns just like RWD’s double page spread.
 I have included a drop capital in my stand first unlike RWD.
 My subject’s name is very bold and visible; it is tucked behind my characters head.
 RWD magazine does not have a dominating subject name on its double page spread.
 RWD and my magazine both have page numbers on the bottom corner of the pages.
 The subject of my magazine and RWD magazine are both on the text dominated page on top of the stand first.
 Just like RWD, my main image dominates one whole page but I challenge the conventions as my other image dominates the other side of my double page spread and is the same size as my main image, however I made my other image less visible by adjusting the opacity; this allows the focus to be on my main image.
 My main image is asymmetrical as my character is unevenly balanced in the medium close up.
 The by-line for my double page spread sits at the bottom of my main image.
 The colour scheme of my double page spread is black, green and white although I have coloured images which differentiates from RWD as their double page spread is black & white which includes a black and white image.

 Question Two: How does your media product represent particular social groups?